Deribit is a crypto derivatives exchange founded in 2016 and headquartered in Panama City.

 • Can You Use Deribit in the US?

 US residents are not allowed to use Deribit.
-However, it is possible to access Deribit in the US using a VPN.

 • How Does Deribit Make Money?

-Deribit Review Summary
+Deribit: Review Summary

 Let’s quickly recap this review by discussing the pros and cons of trading on Deribit.

-Coming to the pros first, Deribit has a standout trading platform that delivers institution-grade performance.
-If you’re looking for a platform that supports fast execution and scalping, Deribit is an ideal pick for you.
+If you’re looking for a platform that supports fast execution and scalping, Deribit is an ideal pick.

-Another key feature of Deribit is the Deribit demo account.
-If you’re a beginner, the demo account functionality can be a dealbreaker for you.
+If you’re a beginner, the lack of a demo account functionality can be a dealbreaker.

-Now, let’s talk about the cons.
-One major drawback of Deribit is that it has limited trading options.
-You can only trade a Bitcoin and Ethereum futures contract or option.
 Also, the Deribit trading platform isn’t very beginner-friendly, and new users will have to go through a learning curve.